How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 They do very different things, and for many dental and oral surgery procedures, both can apply at the same time.

-What Hospital Cover Pays For Beyond Dental
+What Is Hospital Cover

 Orthopaedic surgery (e.g. knee or shoulder surgery)